MitulMistry/MitulMistry.github.io/_posts/2016-06-01-rails-forms.markdown

 Just with a few simple lines of `ERB`, we're able to create a fully realized form.
 It has an action and method already defined, as well as an authenticity token which is used to help prevent [cross-site request forgeries][csrf].

-However, `form_tag` is limited, specifically when it comes to dealing with forms directly related to backend `models`.
+However, `form_tag` is limited, specifically when it comes to dealing with forms directly related to back end `models`.
 If you want a different action method (such as wanting to reuse the same form for creating and editing a model), you have to specify it manually.
 It also won't populate the form with data that's already there.
 That's where `form_for` comes in.

 **form_for**